jenkins-infra/kubernetes-management/README.md

 # Jenkins Infrastructure Helm Charts

-**This project is still heavily in development**

 This repository defines and stores helm charts used by jenkins infrastructure project to configure its clusters.

-It also combines a Jenkinsfile, helmfiles and helm charts to automate Kubernetes Cluster configuration.
+It combines a Jenkinsfile, helmfiles and helm charts to automate Kubernetes Cluster configuration.

+## Contributing

+The Jenkins Infratructure Charts project accepts contributions via GitHub pull requests, more information in [CONTRIBUTING.md](https://github.com/jenkins-infra/charts/blob/master/CONTRIBUTING.md)
+Sign Your Work

+## Issues

+Any issues can be reported on our [ticket system](https://issues.jenkins-ci.org/projects/INFRA/)

 ## Repository Structure
 This project contains three main folders: